Translational Research Grants Scheme

 Yes, if appropriate to the research question.
 The patient journey may include settings outside a local health district and/or NSW public health service.
 If the activities of the project are beyond the remit of the local health district, then support should be obtained from the relevant organisations e.g. Primary Health Network, non-government organisation, private hospital, aged care facility.

-How do we provide evidence of partnerships in the expression of interest?
+How do we provide evidence of collaboration in the application?

 The evidence can be included as a sentence within the application.
-Do not attach proof of communication (email/letters) to demonstrate partnerships.
-Partner sites that will be affected by research or implementation activities will also need to co-sign the expression of interest and full application.
+Do not attach proof of communication (email/letters) to demonstrate collaborations formed.
+Partner sites that will be affected by research or implementation activities will also need to co-sign the full application.

 -